h4sh3d/xmr-btc-atomic-swap/README.md

 If the swap is cancelled, 3 Bitcoin transactions are needed instead of 2.
 This is to avoid a race condition that could allow Alice to gain XMR and BTC.
 Therefore the worst case is 5 transactions in total across both chains.

 ## Prerequisites
 Conditional executions must be possible in order to achieve trustless swap functionality and ensure atomicity.
 Bitcoin has a small stack-based script language that allows conditional execution and timelocks.
-On the other hand, Monero, with its privacy oriented RingCT design, provides single signature per UTXO.
-That means that control of UTXOs is only related to who controls the associated private keys.
-The challenge is then to move control of funds only with knowledge of some private key.
+On the other hand, Monero, with its privacy oriented current RingCT design, provides only signatures to unlock UTXOs.
+That means that control of UTXOs is only related to who controls the associated one-time private keys.
+The challenge is then to move control of funds only with knowledge of some private keys.

 This protocol is heavily based on a 2016 Monero StackExchange post that can be found [here](https://monero.stackexchange.com/questions/894/can-you-trustlessly-trade-monero-for-bitcoin/895#895).
-The concept is roughly the same with some changes in the Bitcoin part, but this protocol is explained in more detail.
+The concept is roughly the same with some changes and is explained in more detail.